kaglet/etch-a-sketch/README.md

 ## Project Description

-This is based off the popular real life etch-a-sketch drawing board, as a pixel sketch pad to be drawn on using various pens and tools, made as part of the open source web development course [The Odin Project](https://www.theodinproject.com).
+Based off the popular real life etch-a-sketch drawing board, this is a pixel sketch pad to be drawn on using various pens and tools, made as part of the open source web development course [The Odin Project](https://www.theodinproject.com).
 This is the fourth assignment of the foundations section.

 Find the live preview [here](https://kaglet.github.io/etch-a-sketch/).